miao0miao/reporting-scripts/README.md

 # reporting-scripts
-Reporting scripts to generate reports/stats of Github repos
+Reporting scripts to generate reports/stats of Github repos.

 ## Usage
 To use this script, you must have the [github cli](https://cli.github.com/) installed.
 After installation, you'll need to login: